Speech Therapy for Kids: Enhancing Communication Skills

 How to Choose a Speech Therapist for Your Child

 Choosing a speech therapist for your child may involve a referral from your pediatrician or school system.
 If your child is of school age, your school system likely has an SLP on staff or in their network for referrals.
 In some cases, parents select a speech pathologist to assess their child.
-Some speech therapists work in private practice, while others work in school and hospital systems.

 Don’t be afraid to ask questions.
 Most speech therapists happily welcome parents in the therapy process.
 Parental involvement is especially important in early interventions.